Narragansett people: Pequot War

 During the Pequot War of 1637, the Narragansetts allied with the New England colonists.
 However, the brutality of the colonists in the Mystic massacre shocked the Narragansetts, who returned home in disgust.
 After the Pequots were defeated, the colonists gave captives to their allies the Narragansetts and the Mohegans.

 The Narragansetts later had conflict with the Mohegans over control of the conquered Pequot land.
-In 1643, Miantonomi led the Narragansetts in an invasion of eastern Connecticut where they planned to subdue the Mohegans and their leader Uncas.
+In 1643, Miantonomi led the Narragansetts in an invasion of eastern Connecticut, where they planned to subdue the Mohegans and their leader Uncas.
 Miantonomi had an estimated 1,000 men under his command.
-The Narragansett forces fell apart, and Miantonomi was captured and executed by Uncas' brother.
+The Narragansett forces fell apart, and Miantonomi was captured.
+The Mohegans then took Miantonomi to Hartford to turn him in for his execution, to which they were in favor but did not want blood on their hands, so they returned him to the Mohegans for his demise.
+While travelling back in the forests of northern Connecticut, Uncas's brother slew Miantonomi by bludgeoning him on the head with a club.
 The following year, Narragansett war leader Pessicus renewed the war with the Mohegans, and the number of Narragansett allies grew.

 The Mohegans were on the verge of defeat when the colonists came and saved them, sending troops to defend the Mohegan fort at Shantok.
 The colonists then threatened to invade Narragansett territory, so Canonicus and his son Mixanno signed a peace treaty.
 The peace lasted for the next 30 years.